-While most attention that can be mustered on jails focuses on the oddity of the 1889 Squirrel Cage Jail in Gallatin, some point to this jail’s predecessaor with equal interest.
+While most attention that can be mustered on jails focuses on the oddity of the 1889 Squirrel Cage Jail in Gallatin, some point to this jail’s predecessor with equal interest.
 David Stark, researching records at the county clerk’s office, offers the following information about the county’s “pit” jail.

-Written by David Stark for the Gallatin North Missourian in August, 1993.
+— written by David Stark for the Gallatin North Missourian in August, 1993